I’ve been using Google Drive to create and manage almost all of my projects, including my writings at SoftwareHow.

 Here’s how to do it:

 Please note that the screenshots below are taken from my MacBook Pro.
 If you’re on a Windows PC, they will look slightly different.
 But the steps should be quite similar.
-If you find any dramatic differences worth pointing out, let me know in the comments and I’ll update this post to make it more easy-to-follow for PC users.
 Also, I created this simple presentation in Google Slides to make the tutorial easier to follow.
 My goal is to save this awesome photo to my computer desktop.

 Step 1: Move your cursor and select the image, then right-click and select “Copy”.